v1vxk/NAISC_Project/README.md

         - temperature & topP (0 - 1): To help determine how creative your Avatar's response is.
 (A lower value (e.g. 0.3) makes the Avatar more focused and deterministic, while a higher value (e.g. 0.9) allows for more diverse and creative)

-        - avatar: Select 1 Avatar out of 6 to use (henry, jessie, kenji, kevin, martha, michelle).
+        - avatar: Select 1 out of the following 6 Avatars to use.
 The Avatar profiles are available in `avatars`

+            - henry

+            - jessie

+            - kenji

+            - kevin

+            - martha

+            - michelle

         - backgroundImageUrl: A publicliy accessible image url for the Avatar background

+            - ❗️Important: Please make sure that the public image is either `PNG` or `JPEG`.

-        - voice: Select 1 Voice out of 6 to use (henry, jessie, kenji, kevin, martha, michelle).
+        - voice: Select 1 out of the following 6 Voices to use.

+            - henry

+            - jessie

+            - kenji

+            - kevin

+            - martha

+            - michelle

 3. After successfully connecting to the websocket, an `avatar_uuid` will be provided, please use this `avatar_uuid` to connect to the Avatar Video (Example in `src/components/PixelStreamingVideo/index.tsx`)

+4. Try out different start message, system prompt, avatars, voices and background images in `src/config/scenarios.ts`

+5. Start Building Away! 🔥 You can either start from strach in a new repo to craft your own unique user experience (borrowing some of the working code here) or build on top of this repo.